wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 > 📘 Note
 >
+> * React components using this hook should check `isReady` before relying on flag data for conditional rendering or logic to avoid acting on incomplete or default flag values.
-> This hook does not trigger re-fetching unless dependencies change (`featureKey1`, `userContext`, or client readiness).
+> * This hook does not trigger re-fetching unless dependencies change (`featureKey1`, `userContext`, or client readiness).

 #### Return Type